Skip to main content

 Once you've clicked the '+ Add authentication" button the + Add button will allow you to add Authentications.

-Once you click on + Add you will be presented with the following modal which will allow you to chose which authentication type you would like to add:
+Once you click on + Add you will be presented with the following modal, which will allow you to choose which authentication type you would like to add:

 To keep this user guide concise, we have created separate help guides for each of the authentication types, which you can access by clicking the hyperlinks below: